psuryateja123/BookSearch-Espresso-spoon/README.md

 1)select App Under the test section,
-2)select All in the module
+<br />2)select All in the module
-3)Under Specific instrumentation runner select :android.support.test.runner.AndroidJUnitRunner.
+<br />3)Under Specific instrumentation runner select :android.support.test.runner.AndroidJUnitRunner.

 Added spoon plugin, so that it can generate reports after it ran on the devices